helium/docs/CONTRIBUTING.md

   repo](https://github.com/helium/docs).
 Include a
   write up of the PR with details on what it does.

+* To contribute to the documentation by setting up a server locally, visit [Contribution Guide: Setting Up Local Server for Documentation][local-server-guide].

 * **Reporting Bugs**: Open an issue [against this repo](https://github.com/helium/docs/issues) with as much detail as you can.
 At the very least you'll include steps to